|Nutrition Facts (per serving)|

 This dish is similar to American chop suey, which is a family favorite comfort food for many.
 The spicy tomatoes and seasonings add an extra burst of bold flavor.
 The recipe is adaptable as well.
 For Italian flavors, replace the Cajun or Mexican seasoning with Italian seasonings and use Italian seasoned tomatoes in the dish.
 Or, if you prefer a milder flavor, use your favorite seasoned salt blend along with plain diced tomatoes.

 1 pound ground beef, 85/15 or 90/10

 1/4 cup diced green bell pepper

-- 1 can (14.5 ounces) diced tomatoes (chili-style or tomatoes with green chilies)
+1 (14.5-ounce) can diced chili-style tomatoes, or tomatoes with green chiles

 1 (14.5-ounce) can diced tomatoes

-- 1 1/2 teaspoons spicy seasoning (Mexican-style taco seasoning or Cajun seasoning blend)
+1 1/2 teaspoons Mexican-style taco seasoning, or Cajun seasoning blend

 1/4 teaspoon dried oregano